aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/import-integer-array-into-worksheet/_index.md

   - /import-integer-array-into-worksheet/
   - /import-data/integer-array/
   - /import/integer-array/
-keywords: "Aspose.Cells Cloud, Excel, Import integer array, REST API, SDK"
+keywords: "Aspose.Cells Cloud, Excel, import integer array, REST API, SDK, C#, PHP, Ruby, Java, Python"
-description: "Import an integer array into an Excel worksheet using Aspose.Cells Cloud REST API.
-Supports multipart requests and multiple SDKs (C#, PHP, Ruby, etc.)."
+description: "Learn how to import an integer array into an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes request syntax, parameters, sample code for multiple SDKs, and response details."
 weight: 30
+ArticleTitle: "Import Integer Array into Excel Worksheet – Aspose.Cells Cloud API"
 ---

 This REST API imports an integer array into an Excel worksheet.

-The request is an HTTP **POST** with multipart content (see [RFC 2046](http://tools.ietf.org/html/rfc2046#page-17) or [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
-The first part of the multipart body contains the **ImportIntegerArrayOption** data, and the second part contains the source data file.
+The request must be an HTTP **POST** with multipart content (see [RFC 2046](http://tools.ietf.org/html/rfc2046#page-17) or [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
+The first part of the multipart body contains the **ImportIntegerArrayOption** JSON payload, and the second part contains the source data file (e.g., a CSV or binary Excel file).
+Authentication is required via a valid OAuth 2.0 access token passed in the `Authorization` header.

 ## REST API